 Its architectural form was usually made of wood and carried by marble columns and ascended to it by means of a wooden staircase and it had a wooden balustrade of low height in the Mamluk era.
 The use of marble decks was common.
-The historian Althe architects used to decorate the chapel, the first of which is the so-called "partial decoration" focused on some elements, such as those decorating certain areas of the building such as the mihrab or the main entrance with geometric and written decorations that include the name of the chapel's builder, the date of construction and verses from the Holy Qur'an, and in the east of the world The Islamic confirms its decoration and fame with the names of its creators; This does not mean excessive decoration and writing the names of its creators on it, as the founding text was found in Persian script above the eastern entrance on Eid Kah in Bangladesh, and its tops are adorned with exquisite inscriptions, and on its upper knots appears a verse from the Qur'an written in the Ta'liq Eid Kah script in Kashgar, and the ceiling was a base The prayer is in the form of a chess board, and the second one is to decorate the walls of the prayer hall, in the later stages.
+The historian Althe architects used to decorate the chapel, the first of which is the so-called "partial decoration" focused on some elements, such as those decorating certain areas of the building such as the mihrab or the main entrance with geometric and written decorations that include the name of the chapel's builder, the date of construction and verses from the Holy Qur'an, and in the east of the world The Islamic confirms its decoration and fame with the names of its creators; This does not mean excessive decoration and writing the names of its creators on it, as the founding text was found in Persian script above the eastern entrance on Eid Kah in Bangladesh, and its tops are adorned with exquisite inscriptions, and on its upper knots appears a verse from the Qur'an written in the Ta'liq Eid Kah script in Kashgar, and the ceiling was a base The prayer is in the form of a chess board, and the second one is to decorate the walls of the prayer hall with balconies and entrances similar to the apse of the mihrab in the walls of the prayer hall, in the later stages.